alexeilebedev/openacr/txt/amc.md

     47431

 The specification can be edited manually and adjusted frequently with Unix tools such as sed and perl, or by issuing `acr_ed` commands.
-This makes the cost of ssim specifications lower than the cost of regular code.
+The compression factor, and the fact that ssim lines are relatively independent of each other makes the cost of ssim specifications much lower than the cost of regular code.

 ### Sandbox Mode

 The sandbox mode is provided to help add features to amc without creating a dead-end (where generated code is broken, but cannot be re-generated because amc needs to be rebuilt)

-`abt -testgen` compiles a debug version of amc, creates the sandbox directory .testgen, runs amc in the .testgen directory, shows a diff between current and sandboxed changes, builds all unit tests inside the sandbox and runs the tests.
+`acr_ed -showcpp -sandbox` runs amc in sandbox, shows resulting change using `git diff`, and then compiles and runs unit tests.
 The command succeeds if all of the steps succeed.
+This can be very useful when modifying amc itself, since introducing an error into a generator phase may break compiling of amc and thus prevent fixing of such error without resorting to `git reset --hard`.

 ### Reading Code of Amc Itself

 Amc source code is located under cpp/amc.
 The list of all the source files and headers can also be examined with `acr targsrc:amc/%`

-amc inpt tables are in `data/amcdb` and `data/dmmeta`; The full list can be obtained with `acr_in amc`.
+amc input tables are in `data/amcdb` and `data/dmmeta`; The full list can be obtained with `acr_in amc`.

 ### What is a Cross-reference?